 Who doesn’t love a light yet creamy corn chowder?
 I found this lovely little Corn Chowder with Potatoes and Basil in one of my favorite cookbooks: Vegetarian Cooking for Everyone.
 It was so easy to make vegan but subbing a couple ingredients and using an immersion blender to incorporate the potatoes so that they add to the richness and make it even more creamy.
 The sweet and savory balances in this soup and it makes your house smell amazing when you’re preparing it.

-Corn Chowder with Potatoes and Basil highlights some fun summer flavors – you can use fresh corn and basil and even potatoes you may have growing in your garden.
-As the seasons turn. purchase these items at the store and feel free to use frozen corn.
+Corn Chowder with Potatoes and Basil highlights some fun seasonal flavors – you can use fresh corn and basil and even potatoes you may have growing in your garden for the summer.
+As the seasons turn. purchase these items at the store and feel free to use frozen corn; fall harvest time is so perfect for this soup.
 Studies show that frozen fruits and veggies are just as nutritious as fresh actually.
+For the winter, we’re in prime ‘soup’ season so you may be buying your herbs at the store or you may be getting them dried and that’s ok!
+Finally, if you’re anything like me here in the Pacific Northwest, springtime is chilly and it’s so perfect for a soup like this one.

 - 3 tablespoons vegan butter divided